fordicus/RT-Data/README.md

 ### `get_hist_ob.py` (🔒 Private)

-This script automates the download of historical ByBit Spot OrderBook data.
+This script automates the download of historical spot order book data.
 **It is private and intentionally excluded from version control (`.gitignore`)**
-to prevent unnecessary load on ByBit’s infrastructure by disclosing scraping logic.

-> Please respect the data provider’s infrastructure and fair usage policy.
+to protect the data collection mechanism from overexposure.

+> Please note: This script involves rate-sensitive infrastructure.
+> Public sharing is deliberately restricted.

 ---